Amis harvest festivals: The Adult Ceremony

 In indigenous tribes in Taiwan, the age structure of males is always at the center of all the concerning, because the age structure of males is the key in deciding the tribe's social rules, moral education, learning ability and the capability to protect the tribe from the invasion of other tribes.
 The age structure could be generally divided into three groups: the elder, the adult and the adolescents.
 Before being an adult, the teenager should be trained and go through kinds of tests.
 Therefore, the Adult Ceremony has the significant meaning for Amis.

 Because of the different custom of each tribe, the interval of the adult ceremony is held differently from once every three years to once every eight years.
 The adult ceremony is an important part of the Harvest Festival.
 The age bracket of the male participants is from thirteen to twenty.
 In the past, the one who attends the ceremony must live in the hall of the tribe and be trained about two weeks.
 The mother or the girlfriend of the participant will prepare the wine, cakes and clothes for him after he gets promotion during the period of training.
 The candidates will learn life skills and obedience during the training.
 After the adult ceremony, they would become the real men of the tribe.

 In the day of ceremony, the candidates take a barrel of wine and a chick from their house to the certain place.
 The elders and the priest will read the good words to them and wish them good luck.
 Race of running is the special test for them, and passing this program would be symbol of one being an adult and can serve the tribe.

 The Night of Valentine’s Day

 The night of Valentine's Day is the last night of the Harvest Festival.
 It involves young people selecting their partners.
 The girls and boys dance around the campfire under the moonlight and confess to the one whom she or he loves.
 This activity will last to the next morning.
 During the activity, all of the young men have a bag on their backs and dance together.
 Then all the young women join to dance with them.
 Later, a girl puts the betel into the bag of the boy she likes.
 If the boy also likes her, he will give his bag to the girl.
 They then become a couple later.

-Notable Amis people

-Icyang Parod, Minister of Council of Indigenous Peoples.

-Kawlo Iyun Pacidal, former member of Legislative Yuan.

-Sufin Siluko, member of Legislative Yuan.

-Sra Kacaw, member of Legislative Yuan.

-Mayaw Dongi, Minister of Council of Indigenous Peoples (2013-2016).